pusher/pusher-websocket-react-native/README.md

 ## Binding to events

-Events can be bound to at 2 levels; globally and per channel.
+Events can be bound to at two levels; globally and per channel.
 There is an example of this below.

 ### Per-channel events

-These are bound to a specific channel, and mean that you can reuse event names in different parts of your client application.
+These are bound to a specific channel.
+You can reuse event names in different parts of your client application.

 ```typescript
 const pusher = Pusher.getInstance();